 WGSS 598.
 Sexuality and Gender in African History.
 3 Hours NW AE42 / H.

 An examination of the history of sexuality and gender in Africa with a focus on the 19th and 20th centuries.
 Major issues and methods in the historical scholarship on gender and sexuality will be covered.
 Topics of historical analysis include life histories, rites of passage, courtship, marriage, reproduction, education, masculinities, homosexuality, colonial control, and changing gender relations.
 Prior course work in African history is suggested.
 Graduate students will complete an additional project in consultation with the instructor.
 (Same as AAAS 598 and HIST 598.)
 LEC.

 WGSS 600.
 Contemporary Feminist Political Theory.
 3 Hours S.

 A detailed introduction to feminist thought post-1960.
 Examines feminism in relation to the categories of political theory: liberal feminism, socialist feminism, radical feminism, and postmodern feminism.
 Within these categories and separately, we will also consider feminism as it is influenced by women traditionally excluded from mainstream feminist thought, namely U.S. woman of color and women of post-colonial societies.
 This course is a service learning course that provides students with on-site practicum, mentoring, and networking skills.
 (Same as POLS 600.)
 Prerequisite: Sophomore level or consent of the instructor.
 LEC.

 WGSS 601.
 Seminar in Women, Gender and Sexuality Studies.
 3 Hours AE61 / S.

 Investigation of a topic related to women, gender or sexuality from an interdisciplinary perspective.
 Open only to women's studies majors and human sexuality majors.
 Suggested for the senior year.
+Prerequisite: WGSS 301.
 LEC.